tuanalexeu/technical-solution-description/docs/index.md

 <p>
 Logiweb Microservices is a big project with microservice architecture.
 That is, this is REST-ful application deployed to Google Cloud.
-It consists of 5 services: Logiweb, Dashboard, Client Service, Centralized Config Server and Chat Service, each will be explained in the following sections. </p>
+It consists of 7 services: Logiweb, Dashboard, Client Service, Chat, Telegram Bot, Centralized Config Server and TSD (You are here).
+Each will be explained in the following sections. </p>

 <!-- https://shields.io/ -->